tilezen/mapbox-vector-tile/README.rst

 Decoding
 --------

-Decode method takes in a valid google.protobuf.message Tile and returns decoded string in the following format
+Decode method takes in a valid google.protobuf.message Tile and returns decoded string in the following format:

 ::

   {
     layername: [
       {